theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 All search were men who had all their needs taken care of by servants.

-p28 Europe - previously a backwater - At a time when Europeans suddenly found themselves in control of the world and exposed to civilizations like China and India.
+p42 Europe - previously a backwater - At a time when Europeans suddenly found themselves in control of the world and exposed to civilizations like China and India.

 All the new ideas became known as the "Enlightenment".

-Often pretended ideas originated in Europe, but actually came from overseas. example,western bureaucracy models Chinese bureaucracy. arrogant assumptions
+Often pretended ideas originated in Europe, but actually came from overseas. example,western bureaucracy models Chinese bureaucracy.
+Arrogant assumptions

 p30 If we ask, not ‘what are the origins of social inequality?’ but ‘what are the origins of the question about the origins of social inequality?’